GarciaInes/Scrum-Mastering/README.md

 # Scrum-Mastering

-First off, THANK YOU for considering contributing to Scrum-Mastery:
+First of all off, THANK YOU for considering contributing to Scrum-Mastery:

 ## THE Open-source project in GitHub for Scrum Masters to chip in add additions to it > to help &amp; learn from each other with the Scrum Framework.